tvergilio/local-government-pulse/README.md

 *   **Web API (`front-end`):**
     *   Hosts the SignalR hub (`TrendHub`) for real-time communication with the front-end.
     *   Serves the static files for the front-end application (HTML, CSS, JavaScript).
+*   **InfluxDB and Telegraf:**
+    *   Telegraf acts as a bridge between Kafka and InfluxDB, consuming data from the full_results Kafka topic and sending it to InfluxDB for time-series storage and analysis.
+    *   InfluxDB stores this data, allowing for efficient querying and analysis of trends over time using the UI or API.

 ### Resource Allocation: